Krystian Seibert, Chair of the Board

 He has completed a Master’s degree from the London School of Economics and Political Science focusing on regulatory policy, and a Bachelor of Laws and a Bachelor of Commerce (Economics) from Deakin University.
 He is currently undertaking a PhD at Swinburne University of Technology focusing on the regulation of structured philanthropy.

 Professor Anthony Francis Jorm

 BA(Hons) (UQ), MPsych (UNSW), PhD (UNSW), DSc (ANU), FASSA

 Tony Jorm is a researcher with particular interest in building the community’s capacity to take action on mental health.
-He is a Professorial Fellow and NHMRC Senior Principal Research Fellow at the Centre for Mental Health, Melbourne School of Population and Global Health, University of Melbourne.
+He is an Emeritus Professor at the Centre for Mental Health, Melbourne School of Population and Global Health, University of Melbourne.
 With Betty Kitchener, he was a co-founder of Mental Health First Aid.
-He has had numerous honorary positions, including President of the Australasian Society for Psychiatric Research, Editor-in-Chief of the Australasian Journal on Ageing and Board member of the Mental Health Council of Australia.
+He has had numerous honorary positions, including President of the Australasian Society for Psychiatric Research, Editor-in-Chief of Mental Health & Prevention and the Australasian Journal on Ageing, and Board member of the Mental Health Council of Australia.
 He has had a long association with Australian Rotary Health, including as Chair of its Research Committee.

 B Ec (Hons) JD (Hons) (Syd), MBA (London, Chicago)